amcginlay/sns-webserver/README.md

   --output text \
 )
 ```
 - Look in the first browser tab.
 The webserver will have output the SNS subscription token.
-You'll need it for the next command.
+You'll need it for the next command
 - Confirm the subscription
 ```
 aws sns confirm-subscription --topic-arn ${topic} --token <SNS_SUBSCRIPTION_TOKEN>